tkhq/sdk/examples/with-gnosis/README.md

 NOTES:

-- If the script exits because your account isn't funded, you can request funds via https://goerlifaucet.com/, https://faucet.paradigm.xyz/, or Coinbase Wallet (developer settings).
+- If the script exits because your account isn't funded, you can request funds via https://sepoliafaucet.com/ or Coinbase Wallet (developer settings).
 - Transactions will all be broadcasted sequentially.
-- Sepolia users: the Alchemy provider in Ethers v5 does not support Sepolia.
-Either use an alternative provider, or switch networks.
+- This example requires the usage of Sepolia + Infura specifically, as the Alchemy provider in Ethers v5 does not support Sepolia, and only Sepolia supports the Gnosis safe contract specified in the Safe SDK.

 See the following for a sample output: